graybealski/cf-conventions-work/FAQ.md

 `IN CONSTRUCTION`

+Most of the descriptive terms central to the nature of a substance or concept, including its relation to environmental context, can be described in the CF standard name.
+During the review process, the community attempts to normalize the terms to achieve the readability and interoperability goals of the vocabulary.

-For an example, one comprehensive list of the standard name facets, based on the SWEET mapping and subsequent re-analysis for the last item above, is:
+For an example, one list of the existing standard name facets, based on Raskin SWEET mapping and subsequent re-analysis by Graybeal, is as follows:

   |  |  |  |
  --- | --- | --- | ---